IgniteUI/indigo-design-docfx/en/creating-artboard-sketch.md

     - **🌆 ~** patterns pages: the components shape up meaningful patterns for productive application design that can be found spread across the remaining pages.

-2. Open up the Sketch app on your Mac, click on the Sketch item from the Apple Menu, and select Preferences.
+2. Open up the Sketch app on your Mac, click on the Sketch in the App Menu, and select Preferences.

 3. In the dialog, select the `Libraries` tab and click the **Add Library...** button.